 - Bachelor of Science, Nutritional Sciences, Emphasis in Physiology and Metabolism, University of California, Berkeley, 2001

 Exploring the nutrition of traditional and cultural foods, and, the use of novel tools in applied nutrition science.

-Dr. John Gieng is an Assistant Professor in the Department of Nutrition, Food Science & Packaging, College of Applied Sciences and Arts, at San José State University where he has been a faculty member since 2017.
+Dr. John Gieng is an Assistant Professor in the Department of Nutrition, Food Science & Packaging, College of Health and Human Sciences, at San José State University where he has been a faculty member since 2017.

-John completed his postdoctoral training in the Center for Nutrition and Metabolism at Children’s Hospital Oakland Research Institute (CHORI), his Ph.D. in Nutritional Sciences (Minor: Physiology) at The Pennsylvania State University and his B.S. in Nutritional Sciences: Physiology & Metabolsim at the University of California, Berkeley.
+John completed his postdoctoral training in the Center for Nutrition and Metabolism at Children’s Hospital Oakland Research Institute (CHORI), his Ph.D. in Nutritional Sciences (Minor: Physiology) at The Pennsylvania State University and his B.S. in Nutritional Sciences: Physiology & Metabolism at the University of California, Berkeley.

 His research interests include: